Joe Morrissey, a Democrat, was elected to the Virginia State Senate even though he had sex with his teenage receptionist and has been disbarred.

 “Disbarred Lawyer, Convicted Sex Offender Democrat Joe Morrissey Wins Virginia Senate Seat,” went a headline from Breitbart.
 “Virginia Democrat Previously Jailed for Sex with a Teenager Wins Election,” wrote the Daily Wire.
 But in 2016, amid an ultimately unsuccessful run for mayor in Richmond, Morrissey received similar castigation from the liberal news site Huffington Post, which published an article with the headline “Ex-Convict Who Slept with His Teenage Employee Is Set to Become Richmond’s Next Mayor.”

 The scandals involving Morrissey may be news to some outside Virginia, but they have been common knowledge for many years both in Virginia and also sometimes internationally.
-They have earned Morrissey pages upon pages of news coverage over the years.
+They have earned Morrissey many pages of news coverage over the years.

-Morrissey never technically admitted, at least legally, to having a sexual relationship with his wife before she came of age.
+In terms of the Breitbart headline, Morrissey never admitted to having a sexual relationship with his wife before she came of age.
 In 2014, Morrissey entered an Alford plea, which is functionally similar to a no-contest plea.
 By entering an Alford plea, Morrissey didn’t admit to wrongdoing but acknowledged that prosecutors had evidence that could convict him had he gone to trial.
 He claimed that lewd texts on his phone were placed there by a hacker, but that defense was disputed in a complaint by the Virginia State Bar, which eventually led to Morrissey’s losing his law license for the second time.